-Scl hool: SOP
+School: SOP

 Pro ogram: B. Pharm

-Br anch: Semester: 2
+anch: Semester: 2

 1 Course Code BP207 P

-2 Course Title Human Anatomy & Physiology-II Practical
+2 Course Title Human Anatomy & Physiology-II Pra Human Anatomy & Physiology-II Practical

 3 Credits 2

 4 Contact Hours (L-T-P) 0-0-4

 Course Type Compulsory

-5 Course Objective Upon completion of the course, the student shall be able to -Know the classification and salient features of five kingdoms of life

--Understand the basic components of anatomy & physiology of plant -Know understand the basic components of anatomy & physiologyanimal with special reference to human
+5 Course Objective Upon completion of the course, the student shall be able to -Know the classification and salient features of five kingdoms of life -Understand the basic components of anatomy & physiology of plant -Know understand the basic components of anatomy & physiologyanimal with

-CO101.1: The students will untissues andorgans of the body.
-CO101.2: The student will be body systems and their homeos CO101.3: The student will be a physiology of different body different body systems.
-CO101.4: The students will an CO101.1: The students will understand the structure and functions of various tissues andorgans of the body.
+tissues andorgans of the CO101.2: The student was body systems and their has CO101.3: The student was physiology of different different body systems.
+CO101.4: The students CO101.1: The students will understand the structure and functions of various tissues andorgans of the body.
 Also correlate their relevance with each other.
 CO101.2: The student will be able to summarize the functioning of various body systems and their homeostasis.
-CO101.3: The student will be able to apply the knowledge of the anatomy and physiology of different body parts in explaining the working patterns of different body systems.
-CO101.4: The students will analyze the structures of various tissues and their origin to evaluate their damage and repair process.
+CO101.3: The student will be able to apply the knowledge of the anatomy and physiology of different body parts in explaining the working patterns of

 CO101.5: The students would evaluate the mechanisms of various processes on which thefunctioning of the various body organs depend.
 Moreover, will observe the anatomical differentiation of different body parts.

-7
+7 Course Description Practical physiology is complimentary to the theoretical discussions in physiology.
+Practicals allow the verification of physiological processes discussed in theory classes through experiments on living tissue, intact animals or normal human beings.
+This is helpful for developing an insight on the subject.

 8 Outline syllabus

 1 UNIT-I

 To study the integumentary and special senses, nervous system, endocrine systemusing specimen, models, etc

 2 UNIT-II To demonstrate the general neurological examination.
 To demonstrate the function of olfactory nerve, different types of taste, visual acuity, reflex activity.
 Recording of body temperature

 3 UNIT-III To demonstrate positive and negative feed back mechanism.
 Determination of tidal volume and vital Capacity.

 Beyond Boundaries

-4 UNIT-IV UNIT-IV
+4 UNIT-IV

 Study of digesti ve, respiratory, cardiovascular systems, urinary and

 reproductive system with the help of models, charts and specing models, charts and specimens.

 Recording of basal mass index

 5 UNIT-V

 Study of family pla nning devices an d pregnancy diagnosistest.
 Demonstration

 ser Permanent slides of vital organs and

 gonads. , ,

 Mode of Theory/Jury/Praction cal/Viva

 examination

 Weightage Continuous Sessional ESE

 Distribution Mode Exam

 Assessment

 05 10 35

 Text book/s 1.
 Essentials of Medical Physiol ogy by K. Sembulingam and P.

 • cal publishers, New Delhi.

 • ,

 Health and Illness by Kathleen J.W.

 Wilson, ChurchillLivingstone, New York

 3. Physiological basis of Medical Practice-Best and Tailor.
 Williams &

 WilkinsCo,Riverview,MI USA

 Other References ,

+2